A generalized hypothesis test for community structure in networks: Abstract

 \section{Abstract}

-Networks continue to be of great interest to statisticians, with an emphasis on community detection.
-Less work, however, has addressed this question: given some network, does it exhibit meaningful community structure?
-We propose to answer this question in a principled manner by framing it as a statistical hypothesis in terms of a formal and model-agnostic homophily metric.
-Homophily is a well-studied network property where intra-community edges are more likely than between-community edges.
-We use the homophily metric to identify and distinguish between three concepts: nominal, collateral, and intrinsic homophily.
-We propose a simple and interpretable test statistic leveraging this homophily parameter and formulate both asymptotic and bootstrap-based rejection thresholds.
-We prove its asymptotic properties and demonstrate it outperforms benchmark methods on both simulated and real world data.
-Furthermore, the proposed method yields rich, provocative insights on classic data sets; namely, that meany well-studied networks do not actually have intrinsic homophily.
+Researchers theorize that many real-world networks exhibit community structure where within-community edges are more likely than between-community edges.
+While numerous methods exist to cluster nodes into different communities, less work has addressed this question: given some network, does it exhibit {\it statistically meaningful} community structure?
+We answer this question in a principled manner by framing it as a statistical hypothesis test in terms of a general and model-agnostic community structure parameter.
+Leveraging this parameter, we propose a simple and interpretable test statistic used to formulate two separate hypothesis testing frameworks.
+The first is an asymptotic test against a baseline value of the parameter while the second tests against a baseline model using bootstrap-based thresholds.
+We prove theoretical properties of these tests and demonstrate how the proposed method yields rich insights into real-world data sets.